 Because the grant of awards under the 2015 Stock Plan is within the discretion of the Administrator, we cannot determine the dollar value or number of shares of common stock that will in the future be received by or allocated to any participant in the 2015 Stock Plan, except with respect to non-employee directors.
 Under our non-employee director compensation policy, each continuing non-employee director is eligible to receive an annual option grant to purchase up to 12,000 shares of common stock on the date of each annual meeting of stockholders.
 We anticipate that any such stock options will continue to be granted under the 2015 Stock Plan if this Proposal 4 is approved by our stockholders.
-Regardless of whether this Proposal 4 is approved by our stockholders, in light of the limited shares available under the 2015 Stock Plan, in February 2022, our Board of Directors approved the one-time issuance of restricted stock units covering an aggregate of 6,000 shares of common stock in lieu of option grants for the 2022 Annual Grant.
-For additional information regarding our current compensation program for non-employee directors, please see "Director Compensation" above.
+For additional information regarding our current compensation program for non-employee directors, please see "Director Compensation" below.

-Name and Position Number of Shares Subject to Awards (#) All current directors who are not executive officers as a group (6 persons) 72,000 per calendar year
+Name and Position Number of Shares Subject to Grant (#) All current directors who are not executive officers as a group (6 persons) 72,000 per calendar year